Domain Generalization: A Survey: Background

+DG has been studied across many application areas including computer vision, speech recognition, medical imaging, and so on.
+Table~\ref{tab:datasets} summarizes the commonly used datasets based on different applications.
+Below we briefly discuss their basics.

-\keypoint{Handwritten Digit Recognition} Several handwritten digit datasets have been widely used as DG testbed, e.g., MNIST~\cite{lecun1998mnist}, MNIST-M~\cite{ganin2015unsupervised}, SVHN~\cite{netzer2011svhn}, and SYN~\cite{ganin2015unsupervised}.
+\keypoint{Handwritten Digit Recognition} The commonly used digit datasets include MNIST~\cite{lecun1998mnist}, MNIST-M~\cite{ganin2015unsupervised}, SVHN~\cite{netzer2011svhn}, and SYN~\cite{ganin2015unsupervised}.
+In general, these datasets differ in font style, stroke color, and background.
 MNIST contains images of handwritten digits.
-Extended from MNIST, MNIST-M mixes the images with random color patches.
-SVHN comprises images of street view house numbers.
-SYN is a synthetic dataset containing digit images with variations in font, background and stroke color.
-Example images of these four datasets can be found in Figure~\ref{fig:datasets}(a).
-Digits-DG~\cite{zhou2020learning} combines the four aforementioned datasets, aiming to evaluate a model's robustness to variations in font style, color and background.
-Furthermore, rotation has also been studied as a domain shift variable, e.g., in Rotated MNIST~\cite{ghifary2015domain} a rotation degree is regarded as a domain.
+MNIST-M mixes MNIST's images with random color patches.
+SVHN comprises images of street view house numbers while SYN is a synthetic dataset.
+See Fig.~\ref{fig:datasets}(a) for some example images.
+Rotation has also been exploited to synthesize domain shift~~\cite{ghifary2015domain}.

-\keypoint{Object Recognition} is generally the most studied task in DG, as can be seen in Table~\ref{tab:datasets}.
-Below we summarize those datasets based on their domain shift types.
-1) The domain shift in VLCS~\cite{fang2013unbiased} and Office-31~\cite{saenko2010adapting} is mainly caused by changes in environment and viewpoint.
-For example, in VLCS the captured scenes vary from urban to rural, and the viewpoints are biased toward either side-views or non-canonical views (see Figure~\ref{fig:datasets}(b)).
+\keypoint{Object Recognition} has been the most common task in DG where the domain shift varies substantially across different datasets.
+In VLCS~\cite{fang2013unbiased} and Office-31~\cite{saenko2010adapting}, the domain shift is mainly caused by changes in environments or viewpoints.
+As exemplified in Fig.~\ref{fig:datasets}(b), the scenes in VLCS vary from urban to rural areas and the viewpoints are often biased toward either a side-view or a non-canonical view.
+Image style changes have also been commonly studied, such as PACS~\cite{li2017deeper} (see Fig.~\ref{fig:datasets}(c)), OfficeHome~\cite{office_home}, DomainNet~\cite{iccv19domainnet}, and ImageNet-Sketch~\cite{wang2019learning}.
+Other types of domain shift include synthetic-vs-real~\cite{fang2013unbiased}, artificial corruptions~\cite{hendrycks2019benchmarking}, and data sources~\cite{rebuffi2017learning}.

-2) Several datasets have been focused on image style changes, including OfficeHome~\cite{office_home}, PACS~\cite{li2017deeper}, DomainNet~\cite{iccv19domainnet}, and ImageNet-Sketch~\cite{wang2019learning}.
-Example images manifesting the image style changes are shown in Figure~\ref{fig:datasets}(c).
-Based on studies in these datasets~\cite{zhou2020domain,li2019episodic,somavarapu2020frustratingly,mancini2018best}, it is generally acknowledged that when the source image style is close to the target image style (both sharing the same visual cues), the performance would be higher (e.g., photo$\to$painting, both relying on colors and textures); otherwise, if the source image style is drastically different from the target image style, the performance would be poor (e.g., photo$\to$quickdraw, with the latter strongly relying on shape information while requiring no color information at all).
-This observation also applies to unsupervised domain adaptation.
-For instance, the performance on the quickdraw domain of DomainNet is usually the lowest among all target domains~\cite{zhou2020domain,wang2020learning,yang2020curriculum}.